Tenama-hub/Legion_Linux_Guide/README.md

 <details>
 <summary>Bad laptop mic quality</summary>

-* Set your microphone volume to 30-50%, then install this [noise cancelling module](https://github.com/Rikorose/DeepFilterNet/blob/main/ladspa/README.md) or use EasyEffects\NoiseTorch.
+* Set your microphone volume to 30-50% (20-25% if you use your laptop's internal mic), then install this [noise cancelling module](https://github.com/Rikorose/DeepFilterNet/blob/main/ladspa/README.md) or use EasyEffects\NoiseTorch-Ng.
 </details>